 In May 2015, the Partnership issued 36,629,888 Class E Common Units to Acacia as consideration for the remaining 25% interest in Midstream Holdings.
-For further discussion see Note 3 - Acquisitions.
+For further discussion see Note 5 - Affiliate Transactions.
 The Partnership's Class E Common Units were substantially similar in all respects to the Partnership's common units, except that they were only entitled to a pro rata distribution from the date of issuance for the fiscal quarter ended June 30, 2015.
-The Partnership's Class E Common Units automatically converted into the Partnership's common units on a one-for-one basis on August 3, 2015 and are included with common units outstanding as of June 30, 2015.
+The Partnership's Class E Common Units automatically converted into the Partnership's common units on a one-for-one basis on August 3, 2015.